zohairawan/DA-Road-Accidents/README.md

 # Road-Accidents

 ### Project Overview
-This data analysis project aims to analyze various aspects of road accidents data collected over the period of 2021 - 2022, leading to data-driven insights.
+This data analysis project aims to create a dynamic dashboard by analyzing various aspects of road accidents data collected over the period of 2021 - 2022, leading to data-driven insights.

 ---